petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-contact-us-page.md

 ---
 # Creating the Contact Us Page

-The Contact Us page has a form users should fill if they want to contact the company.
-To create this form, you'll first import an object definition and map it to a Form Container fragment.
+The Contact Us page has a form users should fill out if they want to contact the company.
+To create this form, import an object definition and map it to a Form Container fragment.

 ## Importing the Object Definition